Sirneij/Sirneij/README.md

 </div>

 ---
- Hi, **I am John 👋!** Software Engineer with 4+ years of experience, including FinTech, freelancing, and research.
+Software Engineer with 4+ years of experience, including FinTech, freelancing, and research.
 Skilled in building scalable, secure systems using Python, C++, C#, Java, JavaScript, Go, and Rust.
 Proven success in automating processes, enhancing user experiences, and integrating innovative solutions.
 I am actively seeking opportunities.
 - 🔭 I’m interested in working on any products, automating important business tasks.
 - 🌱 I’m currently learning rust and machine learning.
 I love Rust's speed and type-safe implementation.
 WebAsm is also appealing!
 - 👯 I’m looking to collaborate on any projects.